-Organizations and research partners should collaborate and partner with community members to plan and execute all activities.
+Organizations and research partners should collaborate and partner with stakeholders from the priority community to plan and execute all activities.

-- 1. Are the short-term outcomes and long-term outcomes identified in the theory of change meaningful to the community in focus? - 2.
-How will you reach consensus if the community identifies outcomes different from those your organization, researcher, or funder identifies? - 3.
+- 1. Are the short-term outcomes and long-term outcomes identified in the theory of change meaningful to the priority community? - 2.
+How will you reach consensus if the priority community identifies outcomes different from those your organization, researcher, or funder identifies? - 3.
 What prior research or evidence exists to support the outcomes you hope to achieve?